nferch/schrodie-composer/README.md

-# Template Plugin: Colors
+# Schrödie Composer

-This is an example of building a simple plugin inside [Composer](https://composer.dxos.org).
+This is a [Composer](https://composer.dxos.org) instance for the Schrödie research group to use for facilitating meetings.

 ## Running